Course Templates

 This is an administrative course intended to help people with existing backpacking skills and experience to apply and qualify for the Mountaineers Basic Backpacking Badge through the Foothills Branch without having to take a course.
 There are no associated activities.
 Read the course listing below, and follow the instructions and links to apply for equivalency if you meet the badge qualifications.
 A Foothills Backpacking Committee member will follow up with you after you've submitted the equivalency application.

-Mentored Backpack Leaders' Course - Foothills
+Backpack Leaders' Badge Course - Foothills

 Earn your backpacking leaders' badge via a group experience with other aspiring leaders.
 The course will include: a plenary lecture and hands-on leader training in the field via "Small Instructional Groups" (SIG).
 Experienced backpacking leaders will walk the student/mentees through the process of becoming a badged leader and oversee their Mentored-led trip.